RUCAIBox/TextBox/README.md

 <td align="center"><a href="https://arxiv.org/abs/1910.13461">(Lewis et al., 2020)</a></td>
 </tr>
 </tbody></table>
-and basic RNN language model including RNN, GRU and LSTM for unconditional generation.

 The provided hyper-parameters, APIs and details of our model can be found in our [document](https://rucaibox.github.io/textbox.github.io/).

 ### Dataset